vertigis/workflow-activities-arcgis-core/README.md

     - Title: Your desired title
     - Tags: Must include `geocortex-workflow-activity-pack`
 1. Reload [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/)
-1. These activities will now appear in the activity toolbox in an `ArcGIS JavaScript API` category
+1. These activities will now appear in the activity toolbox in an `ArcGIS Maps SDK for JavaScript` category

 ## Development

-This project was bootstrapped with the [VertiGIS Studio Workflow SDK](https://github.com/geocortex/vertigis-workflow-sdk).
+This project was bootstrapped with the [VertiGIS Studio Workflow SDK](https://github.com/vertigis/vertigis-workflow-sdk).
 Before you can use your activity pack in the [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/), you will need to [register the activity pack](https://developers.vertigisstudio.com/docs/workflow/sdk-web-overview#register-the-activity-pack).

 ## Available Scripts